Learn about changes to the hippopotamus and rhinoceros exhibits, and plans for a future Africa savanna habitat.

 To keep the animals healthy, hippo keepers dump and refill the hippo pool several times a week.
 That means pouring millions of gallons of water down the drain every year.
 The zoo wanted to do better than that.
 So, when the zoo reached out to voters in 2008, it asked for funds to improve to the hippo exhibit, primarily installation of a water-saving filtration system.

-The intent was to filter and recycle the hippo pool water.
-As part of the master planning process, the zoo analyzed energy use across the entire zoo campus and found that running pumps and filtering systems uses the most power by far.
-So the zoo was about to save water by installing a system that would use a lot of energy.
-That doesn't fit with zoo and Metro sustainability goals or help the Oregon Zoo become the greenest zoo in the country.
+As part of the master planning process, the zoo analyzed energy use across the entire zoo campus and found that pumps and filtration systems use the most power by far.
+This meant that the zoo was about to install a water saving hippo pool filtration system that would use a lot of energy.
+That doesn't make economic sense or meet zoo and Metro sustainability goals.

-Rhinos don't require pools, so there are no issues with water use or filtration and rhinos are better suited to the zoo's long-term plan.
-Within the next 20 years, the zoo's new master plan calls for construction of an African savanna habitat shared by a number of large grassland species.
-Rhinos can share habitat with gazelles and giraffes; hippos are more aggressive and cannot share habitat.
+Unlike hippos, rhinos don't require pools so pose no issues regarding water use or filtration and rhinos are better suited to the zoo's long-term species plan.
+The zoo's 20-year master plan calls for construction of an African savanna habitat shared by a number of large grassland species.
+Rhinos can share habitat with gazelles and giraffes while hippos are more aggressive and cannot share habitat.
 For all these reasons, the zoo now plans to focus on rhinos.

 The Oregon Zoo acquired a male black rhino named Ruka in 2015.
 It is hoped that he and the zoo's female rhino, Zuri, will be compatible and add to the population of these critically endangered animals.
 Design of the new habitat will support breeding and calf rearing.